Provision of legal aid advice for housing is disappearing in large areas of England and Wales, creating legal aid deserts.

 Legal professional: Do you have any case studies highlighting the damage to access to justice that legal aid deserts have caused in your local area?
 Get in touch with us at email@example.com.

-Public: Why not tweet to your MP to raise awareness of our campaign?
-You can tweet at them using our tool - it takes just one minute.
+Public: Encourage your MP to attend our parliamentary drop-in event on 17 June.
+You can message them using our online tool – it only takes two minutes.

 Parliamentarian: Check out our parliamentary briefing, and table questions and debates on legal aid deserts and access to justice.